Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/development/developing-with-npm-and-gulp.md

 If not: You have to install npm (comes along with node.js) and Gulp before you can proceed.

 {% capture callout %}
-  <span class="fa fa-exclamation-circle" aria-hidden="true" style="font-size:1.5em; float:left; margin-right:.5em;"></span>
 node.js, npm and Gulp are cross-platform, which means you can run them under Windows, MacOs and Linux!
-  <span class="clearfloat"></span>
 {% endcapture %}
 {% include callout.html content=callout type="info" %}